Table of Contents

 What’s Broken, and Why?

 A big part of a DevOps team's job is to empower development teams to take part in operational responsibility.
-DevOps is based on cooperation between the various IT players around good practices in order to design, develop, and deploy applications more quickly, less expensively, and with higher quality.
+DevOps is based on cooperation between the various IT players around good practices to design, develop, and deploy applications more quickly, less expensively, and with higher quality.
 It regulates the development and operation teams around the famous principle given to us by Werner Vogels, CTO of Amazon: "You build it, you run it".
-The people that make up the team are, therefore, one of DevOps' main assets.
+Therefore, the people that make up the team are one of DevOps' main assets.

-Taking the responsibility of running an application also requires the DevOps team to get involved in other subtasks like monitoring the application.
-This is when choosing the right metrics to watch in production is a critical task.
-What you monitor, and the data you see, will impact your DevOps approach.
+Taking responsibility for running an application also requires the DevOps team to get involved in other subtasks, like monitoring it.
+This is when choosing the right metrics to watch in production is critical.
+What you monitor and the data you see will impact your DevOps approach.

 Also, involving the team in traditional monitoring tasks is not enough.
 With monitoring, you can discern what is happening in your production infrastructure.
-You can determine if there is a high activity volume on a server or a pool of servers.
+For example, you can determine if there is a high activity volume on a server or a pool of servers.
 However, with observability (or white box monitoring), you can detect the problem before it becomes an issue.

 "Your monitoring system should address two questions: what’s broken, and why?
 The “what’s broken” indicates the symptom; the “why” indicates a (possibly intermediate) cause.
 “What” versus “why” is one of the most important distinctions in writing good monitoring with maximum signal and minimum noise." ~ Google SRE Book.

-There are no ready-to-use methodologies when it comes to choosing the right metrics; everything depends on your team's technical and business needs.
+There are no ready-to-use methodologies for choosing the right metrics; everything depends on your team's technical and business needs.
 However, the following approaches may inspire you:

 We will try to understand some of the essential and most common metrics to watch in a kubernetes-based production system based on Google's Four Golden Signals.